lbyrd28/craigslist-rental-scraper/README.md

 docker run -dp 3000:3000 test
 ```
 3. View output in Docker Desktop app.
 You should now have a new email with suggested craigslist rental listings.

+(Extra: If you use gmail you must enable "Less Secure Apps".
+It is best to use a burner account instead of your primary email to send messages.)